Food to Supplement Ratio 75% / 25% Synergy By Prescription?

 3. Dips: Three sets for as many reps as possible with no added weight.
 Keep rest interval at two minutes and try to increase total reps each week.

 These workouts focus on the basic exercises that induce overall muscle growth and strength.
-I strongly recommend a Beverly Super Pak with your first meal, Mass Maker with Muscle Provider after training and Ultra Size at bedtime!
+I strongly recommend a Beverly Super Pak with your first meal, Mass Maker with Muscle Provider after training and Ultimate Muscle Protein at bedtime!

 Give this program a six-week trial and you’ll see that performing multiple sets of the core "muscle group movements" will give you better results than you got in the last year.